 7.3.3 Radiometric Resolution

 A third aspect of resolution is radiometric resolution, the measure of a sensor's ability to discriminate small differences in the magnitude of radiation within the ground area that corresponds to a single raster cell.
 The greater the bit depth (number of data bits per pixel) of the image that a sensor records, the higher its radiometric resolution is said to be.
 The AVHRR sensor, for example, stores 210 bits per pixel, meaning that the sensor is able to differentiate between 1023 intensity levels.
 In contrast, the Landsat sensors record the 28 bits per pixel (referred to as 8-bit), or just 256 intensity levels.
 Thus, although its spatial resolution is very coarse (~4 km), AVHRR takes its name from its high radiometric resolution.

 Temporal resolution describes the amount of time it takes for a sensor to revisit a given location at the same viewing angle during its orbit.
 The temporal resolution is dependent upon the sensor’s capabilities to adjust the sensor direction, swatch overlap, and the latitude at which the image is being taken.
 Temporal resolution is extremely important to consider when performing change analysis or for tracking temporal events.
 Aerial photography gives users the most flexibility when it comes to temporal resolution because flights are not limited by a continual orbital path.

-Registered Penn State students should return now to Canvas to take a self-assessment quiz on the Nature of Image Data.
+Registered Penn State students should return now take the self-assessment quiz on the Nature of Image Data.